source-engine-discord/SourceEngine.Demo/README.md

 ### Usage

 ```
   -config										[path]                      Path to config file.
   -folders										[paths (space seperated)]   Processes all demo files in each folder specified.
   -demos										[paths (space seperated)]   Processess a list of single demo files at paths.
+  -gamemodeoverride								[string]					Defines the gamemode for the match instead of having the parser attempt to figure it out. -> (defuse / hostage / wingman / dangerzone)
+  -testtype										[string]					Defines the test type for the match.
+Otherwise it attempts to grab it from the filename in SE Discord's filename formatting.
+Only matters for defuse and hostage. -> (competitive / casual)
+  -hostagerescuezonecountoverride				[int]						Defines the number of hostage rescue zones in the map.
+Without this, the parser assumes hostage has 1 and danger zone has 2 -> (0-4)
   -recursive																Switch for recursive demo search.
   -steaminfo																Takes steam names from steam.
   -clear																	Clears the data folder.
   -nochickens																Disables checks for number of chickens killed when parsing.
   -noplayerpositions                       									Disables checks for player positions when parsing.
   -samefilename																Uses the demo's filename as the output filename.
   -samefolderstructure														Uses the demo's folder structure inside the root folder for the output json file.
   -lowoutputmode							  								Does not print out the progress bar and round completed messages to console.
 ```

 Example:

 ```
-IDemO -folders "demos" -output "parsed" -recursive -nochickens -noplayerpositions -samefilename -samefolderstructure
+IDemO -folders "demos" -output "parsed" -recursive -nochickens -noplayerpositions -samefilename -samefolderstructure -gamemodeoverride "defuse" -testtype "competitive"
 ```

 ## Development